 There is a maximum class size of (36) with (8) backpacks issued.
 The Botany at Home adventure sheet can be used as a post lesson and upon successful completion of the adventure sheets, teachers may apply to our botanist to become an official U.S. Botanic Garden Junior Botanist class!

 There is no fee for participation in this program.
+The program is not available during our holiday show (Thanksgiving through early January).

 Our How Plants Work: A Guide to Being Green is a plant-based curriculum that helps teachers and chaperones lead students through investigations to discover the intriguing life, structural design, adaptability and resourcefulness of plants.